 And that’s the second problem with this study — therapists were instructed to make a diagnosis.
 When given a survey and asked to make a diagnosis, what are most therapists likely to do?
 Follow the instructions and make a diagnosis.
 The survey was, in my opinion, poorly constructed with an unintended response bias — that is, it was biased toward getting therapists to make a diagnosis (even though in 50 percent of the vignettes, no diagnosis could be made).

 The other clear limitation of this study is that it’s an experimental study, asking therapists what they might do in some hypothetical example.
 It’s not a naturalistic data analysis of what therapists actually do in their consulting office.
-Is a therapist really going to spend that much time thinking or rethinking their choices on a research survey, compared to what they might do if it were their own real-life patient?1
+Is a therapist really going to spend that much time thinking or rethinking their choices on a research survey, compared to what they might do if it were their own real-life patient? ((Yet another limitation of the study is that it’s German; we don’t know if we’d find the same or similar results if American therapists were surveyed, as each culture brings its own cultural baggage into the equation.))

 So while this study adds another datapoint, it still fails to answer the question conclusively.
 Sciutto and Eisenberg (2007) concluded that there does not appear to be sufficient justification for the definite conclusion that ADHD is systematically overdiagnosed: